Govt blocks 54 more Chinese apps over security threat, privacy risks | Law-Order

 - India

-India on Monday blocked 54 more apps with Chinese links, including Tencent Xriver, Nice Video baidu and Viva Video Editor, over security and privacy concerns.
+India on Monday blocked 54 more apps with Chinese links, including Tencent Xriver, Nice Video baidu, Viva Video Editor, and gaming app Garena Free Fire Illuminate, citing security and privacy concerns.

 According to sources, these 54 apps allegedly obtain various critical permissions and collect sensitive user data.
 The collected real-time data are being misused and transmitted to servers located in a hostile country, they added.